Skip to Content

 13. Shoes That Are Beyond Repair

-Shoes do not last forever, even the good ones.
-If they are scuffed beyond fixing, falling apart, or uncomfortable due to wear, they have reached the end of their life cycle.
-Keeping them only adds clutter and decision fatigue.
+If they’re falling apart or uncomfortable due to wear, they’ve reached the end of their life cycle.

 14. Gifts That Aren’t Your Style